Projects

 ARAB organized with financial support by Riksbankens Jubileumsfond (RJ), a workshop on research on the informal labor market that took place on the 9-10th of June 2015.

-Facket, kvinnan och världen – Feminism in international labour organizations
+Facket, kvinnan och världen (The Union, the woman and the world) – Feminism in international labour organizations

 Worlds of Women – International Material in ARAB’s Collections